 What it means to be an “associated country”

-Currently, there are 16 countries (in Europe and outside of Europe), which are “associated countries” to the Horizon 2020 programme, including Iceland, Norway, Switzerland, and Israel.
-The association agreements with these countries resemble the “member state” status in the program and essentially mean they can participate in Horizon 2020 under the same conditions as legal entities from the Member States.
+Currently, there are 16 countries (in Europe and outside of Europe), which are “associated countries” to the Horizon 2020 programme.
+This list includes Iceland, Norway, Switzerland, and Israel.
+The association agreements with these countries resemble the “member state” status in the program and essentially means they can participate in Horizon 2020 under the same conditions as legal entities from the Member States.
 This mechanism is expected to remain as such in Horizon Europe as well.
-In other words, if an “associated agreement” is reached between the UK and the EC, not much will change with regard to the ways UK researchers can opt to secure funding through EU funding schemes.
+In other words, if an “associated agreement” is reached between the UK and the EC regarding Horizon Europe, not much will change with regard to the ways UK researchers can opt to secure funding through EU funding schemes.

 Learn from the experience of applicants from an Associated Country

-The Enspire Science team, being located in Tel-Aviv, Israel, has vast experience in applying and consulting EU funding projects since FP4 (1996).
-Though our work spans to all EU countries, a part of the work our team has done to date was with applicants coming from associated countries, such as Israel, Switzerland and Norway.
+Enspire Science’s team is located in Tel-Aviv, Israel, and has vast experience in applying and consulting EU funding projects since FP4 (1996).
+Though our work spans to all EU countries, a part of it includes working with applicants coming from associated countries such as Israel, Switzerland and Norway.